tjmehta/coworkers/README.md

   yield next
 })
 app.queue('multiply-queue', function * () {
+  // check reply queue: in some case it may be useful to check existance of a queue before doing any work const exists = yield this.checkReplyQueue() if (!exists) {
+    // handle message: ack, nack, or etc return
+  }
   const content = this.message.content
   const a = content.a
   const b = content.b